ericdotmills5/info1113-gradle/README.md

 The coverage of the test cases can be found in the file: project\reports\jacoco\test\html\index.html

 The controls are presented within the game as either clickable buttons on the right tab, or by pressing the respective keyboard key displayed on the button.
-The aim is to survive all of the waves by preventing the monsters from draining all your mana by reaching the wizard tower.
+The aim is to survive all of the waves by preventing the monsters from draining all your mana by reaching the wizard tower through the use of placed, upgradable towers.